 Board member biographies

 Doug Enns is an executive level management consultant with more than 30 years of related experience.
 As current President and Founder of Upturn Consulting Ltd., he has a proven track record of building high-performance companies, posting sector-leading return on equity, customer and staff satisfaction.
 With considerable governance experience, Doug currently serves on the Board of BC Life.
 Past appointments include WorkSafe BC (Chair, 2002 – 2008) and the Greater Victoria Harbour Authority (2005 – 2008), amongst others.
-Doug is serving a five-year term as Chair of the Board, ending December 31, 2019.
+Doug is serving a five-year term as Chair of the Board, ending in December 2019.

 Rod Dewar is a certified Independent Corporate Director (ICD.D) who has extensive corporate governance experience.
 During his career, Rod held CEO, COO and Senior VP responsibilities in the transportation and financial services sectors, including, most recently, six years as CEO of a $1.3B credit union.
 He has broad national and international operations experience, as well as compensation structure, technology development and deployment, marketing, and strategy development.
 He has served on many boards and board committees, including audit, finance, human resources, risk, and governance.
 Rod is the recent past Chair of the BC Ferry Authority, and has served his community as past Chair of the Victoria Hospitals Foundation, and university business school advisory boards.
 Rod’s other board responsibilities include BC Life & Casualty (Vice Chair), NEI Investments, Blueshore Financial, and the Victoria Airport Authority.
-Rod is serving a three-year term, ending February 2020.
+Rod is serving a three-year term, ending in February 2020.

 Cathy McIntyre is a senior executive with more than 30 years of business and board experience, Cathy is known for corporate strategy; all aspects of marketing, branding, and communications; consumer research; and stakeholder engagement.
 She began her career as a marketing and communications professional in a number of multi-national corporations.
 In 1997, Cathy founded Strategic Initiatives, a nationally recognized marketing research firm with clients among many of the leading businesses in Western Canada.
 Cathy also serves on the boards of First West Credit Union, Peninsula Co-op, CADTH, and the Arthritis Society of Canada, as well as the Board of Governors of the University of Victoria.
 She has previously served on the boards of the Victoria Hospitals Foundation, United Way of Canada, United Way of Greater Victoria, and the CMA Society of BC, amongst others.
 Her board roles have included Board Chair, Governance Chair, and Nominations Chair.
 Cathy earned her MBA at the University of Victoria and her BA at Queen’s University.
 She is a Chartered Director (C.Dir), holds the Human Resources & Compensation Committee and the Audit Committee certifications from The Directors College, and is also a member of the Institute of Corporate Directors.
-Cathy is serving a three-year term that ends August 2020.
+Cathy is serving a three-year term, ending in August 2020.